aselshall/rm/hw/participation.md

   - Challenges faced
   - Feedback on content or delivery
   - A simple “thank you” if no feedback is needed
-- Exit Tickets and participation questions are due weekly
+- **Exit Tickets and participation questions are due weekly**
+- Participation due date is posted on Canvas.
+- To complete the log and receive credit, you must finish the Participation activities (exit tickets + participation questions) on time.

 ### Instructions for Logging
 - For exist tickets and participation questions, you need to record